wonsunahn/CS1632_Spring2026/deliverables/4/README.md

 1. GameOfLifePinningTest Mocking and Behavior Verification (0.0):

-   This section gives you feedback on whether you did proper mocking and behavior verification.
-It does three test runs using your
+   **Note that this part only works if you got a full score on the previous "GameOfLifePinningTest method tests" section.** This section gives you feedback on whether you did proper mocking and behavior verification.
+It does three test runs using your GameOfLifePinningTest:
-GameOfLifePinningTest:

    1) Output after injecting bug into real object: Since a real object used in your test becomes buggy, the test case that uses that real object should fail.